 Patrick was born premature, has Cerebral Palsy coupled with intellectual delay.
 Patrick is also completely blind, and uses a wheelchair but while on the ski slopes he rides a bi-ski.
 He relies on his instructors at Stowe Mountain Resort to act as his eyes and steer him down the mountain or paddle him across the water.

 Patrick has been sponsored by Friends of Stowe Adaptive Sports (FOSAS) since he arrived in Stowe in 2009 with his parents.
 Support from FOSAS gives him the opportunity to enjoy recreational time with his family as well as getting plenty of exercise.
 When he began attending Stowe High school, one of his teachers suggested he participate in the ski program as his gym credit.
-Patrick began hitting the slopes every Tuesday and he has continued regularly for the last eight years.
+Patrick began hitting the slopes every Tuesday and he has continued regularly over the years.

 Skiing has always been very important to Patrick’s family.
 His mom, Mary Anne, grew up skiing and has made sure it was part of her family’s life.
 For Patrick’s family, hitting the slopes was not just about exercise; it was also about participating together in a favorite family activity.
 With FOSAS’s support and Patrick’s love for skiing, he now has the opportunity to be included with his family.
 One of Mary Anne’s favorite memories is skiing with Patrick, and her 83 year-old Dad.
 “It was really special to have three generations of skiers out on the hill together enjoying a sport that they all loved.”